 MA in Anthropology with an emphasis in Museum Studies

 Students can focus their studies on museology.
 The NMSU Museum is affiliated with the Department of Anthropology.
 Courses in museum studies and practical experience as interns, volunteers, and researchers are also available.
-The Department is currently developing a graduate certificate program in Museum Studies.
+The Department also offers a Graduate Certificate in Museum Studies.

 MA in Anthropology with an emphasis in Mesoamerican Anthropology and Archaeology

 Students can focus on the pre-Columbian period, the Colonial period, or modern Mesoamerican peoples.
 Three anthropology faculty contribute to this specialization.
-Dr. Rani Alexander is an archaeologist who works in the Postclassic, Colonial and Postcolonial periods and specializes in Mesoamerican complex societies, colonialism and ethnohistory, archaeological households and site structure, and agrarian ecology.
+Dr. Rani Alexander is an archaeologist who works in the Postclassic, Colonial, and Postcolonial periods and specializes in Mesoamerican complex societies, colonialism and ethnohistory, archaeological households and site structure, and agrarian ecology.
 Dr. Lois Stanford and Dr. Mary Alice Scott specialize in ethnography, gender issues, medical anthropology, and applied anthropology in the Mesoamerican region.
-These faculty involve students in projects in Yucatan, Michoacan, Mexico and with Latino populations in the U.S./Mexico borderlands.
+These faculty involve students in projects in the Yucatan and Michoacán, Mexico and with Latino populations in the U.S./Mexico borderlands.
 Related campus resources include the Center for Latin American Studies and the Center for International Programs, as well as the NMSU Museum.